rohan-paul/Awesome-JavaScript-Interviews/React/pass-props-from-Child-to-parent-Component-communication.md

 [https://github.com/rohan-paul/Fetch-Github-Profile/blob/master/simple-version-without-using-redux/src/App.js](https://github.com/rohan-paul/Fetch-Github-Profile/blob/master/simple-version-without-using-redux/src/App.js)

 ******************
+App.js is Parent and SearchProfile and Profile are the children.

 Define a callback in my parent which takes the data I need in as a parameter.

 Pass that callback as a prop to the child (see above).